data protection

 The purposes of data processing are:

-- Professional hosting of the website and security of the operation
+- Professional website hosting and operational security

 - to maintain operational and IT security